ChrstphrHll/npc_gen/students/Shoulree Letryal.md

 ---
 # Shoulree Letryal
 ### Description
-- Tiefling Monk from Aldercrown Empire
+- Tiefling Monk from Principality of the Palus Peoples
 - 1st year Diplomacy student in Elkenval
 - long straight platinum hair that's plain, Emerald Green eyes, and Olive skin
 - Is Insistent and Solemn, and has Self-Fulfillment as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes